 The cure for this modern-day ailment?
 Establishing a trusting, confident doctor-patient relationship.
-Florida Hospital physicians and nursing staff are embracing new methods of communicating with patients that make staying in touch easy, convenient and personalized.
+AdventHealth physicians and nursing staff are embracing new methods of communicating with patients that make staying in touch easy, convenient and personalized.
 With a little work from both parties, the doctor-patient partnership can remain in good health through every stage of your care - and provide you with something much more meaningful than a search engine can.

 Do's and Don'ts of the Doctor-Patient Relationship